nsilveri/SilverRover/README.md

 CURRENT FEATURES
 1) Arduino
-    - Forward -> OK
+    - Forward. -> OK
-    - Back -> OK
+    - Back. -> OK
-    - turn right with 11 different angle  (NEW)
+    - turn right with 11 different angle.
+(NEW)
-    - turn right with 11 different angle  (NEW)
+    - turn right with 11 different angle.
+(NEW)
-    - open both solar panels -> OK
+    - open both solar panels. -> OK
-    - close both solar panels -> OK
+    - close both solar panels. -> OK
-    - radar scan with all 4 HCSR-04 -> OK
+    - radar scan with all 4 HCSR-04. -> OK
-    - radar scan with motorised front sensor like a radar -> OK
+    - radar scan with motorised front sensor like a radar. -> OK
-    - battery recharge from solar panels (NOW WORKS)
+    - battery recharge from solar panels.
+(NOW WORKS)

  2) Orange Pi / Raspberry part
-    - installed minicom used to send serial comands
+    - installed [https://www.acmesystems.it/minicom] used to send serial comands.
-    - installed https://elinux.org/RPi-Cam-Web-Interface to stream video
+    - installed [https://elinux.org/RPi-Cam-Web-Interface to stream video].
+    - installed and configurated [https://remote.it/] to connect to the SSH and Camera Website service via 4G.

   UPGRADES: